Module 5.1: EKS Architecture & Control Plane

 No, this architecture will not work on Fargate.
 Fargate operates as a serverless compute engine and fundamentally does not support DaemonSets, meaning the Datadog agent cannot be deployed as a node-level background process.
 Furthermore, Fargate does not support privileged containers, which are strictly required by some Istio service mesh init components to configure iptables routing rules.
 Finally, Fargate does not provide local persistent storage options, making a Redis StatefulSet dependent on local SSDs impossible to deploy.
 The team must redesign their architecture to use Managed Node Groups for these specific workloads, or adopt a sidecar-based approach for logging and routing if they insist on a purely serverless environment.

 The most likely cause is that the CoreDNS add-on was not updated after the cluster control plane upgrade.
 When you upgrade the Kubernetes version of an EKS cluster, managed add-ons like CoreDNS, VPC CNI, and kube-proxy are not automatically upgraded alongside the control plane.
 If the running CoreDNS version becomes deprecated or strictly incompatible with the new Kubernetes API version, DNS resolution within the cluster can fail or silently degrade.
-To resolve this issue, you must immediately update the CoreDNS add-on to a version explicitly tested and compatible with Kubernetes 1.32.
-As a best practice, always review and update all EKS add-ons to their compatible versions immediately following any cluster version upgrade.
+To resolve this issue, you should promptly update the CoreDNS add-on to a version explicitly tested and compatible with Kubernetes 1.35.
+As a best practice, review and update EKS add-ons to their compatible versions soon after any cluster version upgrade.

 Question 6: A security auditor notices two different types of security groups attached to your EKS cluster configuration: the "cluster security group" and several "additional security groups."
 The auditor demands to know why the cluster security group has rules allowing all traffic between nodes and the control plane, and asks you to lock it down.
 How do you explain the architectural difference and defend the configuration?